John P. Cunha, DO, FACOEP

 - Although a fever could be considered any body temperature above the normal 98.6 F (37 C), medically, a person is not considered to have a significant fever until the temperature is above 100.4 F (38.0 C).

 - Most fever is beneficial, causes no problems, and helps the body fight off infections.
 The main reason to treat a fever is to increase comfort.

 - Fever is the result of an immune response by your body to a foreign invader.
 These foreign invaders include viruses, bacteria, fungi, drugs, or other toxins.

-- Children under 3 months of age with a temperature of 100.4 F (38.0 C) or greater should be seen by a health care professional.
+- Children under 3 months of age with a temperature of 100.4 F (38.0 C) or greater should be seen by a health-care professional.
 They may be quite ill and not show any signs or symptoms besides a fever.
-Infants less than 6 weeks of age should be seen immediately by their doctor.
+Infants younger than 6 weeks of age should be seen immediately by their doctor.

 - Acetaminophen (Tylenol and others) and ibuprofen (Advil, Motrin) can be used to treat a fever.
 Aspirin should not be used in children or adolescents to control fever.